 Murder & Mayhem on Staten Island

 Does the name Polly Bodine ring a bell?
-You'd be forgiven if it does not.
+You'd be forgiven if it doesn't.
 Yet it was a far different case for New York City residents in December 1843.
-On Christmas night of that year, Polly Bodine was accused of brutally murdering her sister-in-law and her infant niece on Staten Island.
+On Christmas night of that year, Polly Bodine was accused of brutally murdering her sister-in-law and infant niece on Staten Island.
 The crime scene was so horrific that P.T.
 Barnum proclaimed the suspect “the Witch of Staten Island.”
 Even Edgar Allan Poe weighed in on the matter.
 Bodine was tried three times for the slaying—only to be acquitted.
 Her story is just one of a dozen gruesome cases unearthed by historian Patricia M. Salmon in her book about Staten Island true crime.

 Murder in Little Egypt

 On a bleak December day in 1984, Dr. John Dale Cavaness was charged with the murder of his second son, and suspected of the murder of his first son.
 Once again we see how a family’s troubled past can be the perfect recipe for murder.
-Upheld as a hero of a small town in Illinois, Dr. John Dale Cavaness’s life behind closed doors proved him to be an abusive husband and father, and eventually a cold-blooded killer.
+Upheld as a hero of a small town in Illinois, Dr. John Dale Cavaness’ life behind closed doors proved him to be an abusive husband and father, and eventually a cold-blooded killer.
 Read this chilling profile of a man who inspired so much hero-worship that, even as he was convicted of murder, his loyal followers refused to believe it.

 On a cold, and bitter winter day in December 1985, the trials of pimp John “Lucky” Fry took place, where he was charged with murdering and dismembering Dr. Alan Canty, and hiding the body parts throughout Detroit.
 Dr. Canty was a respectful psychologist in the wealthy parts of Detroit.
-However, when temptation leads him to get tangled up with a young prostitute and her pimp in the seedy part of town, the doctor becomes the victim in a gruesome murder.
+However, when temptation leads him to get tangled up with a young prostitute and her pimp in the seedy part of town, the doctor becomes the victim of a gruesome murder.
 Follow this disturbing tale of a well-to-do doctor leading a double life of seduction and greed.

 Murder at the Roosevelt Hotel in Cedar Rapids